val314159/christophergs.github.io/_posts/2016-01-24-metawear-guide-pt2.md

 Now, we have a default "Hello World" app ready to run in Android Studio.
 Let's test it.
 If this is the first time you are using your phone for development, you will need to [enable developer options](http://www.greenbot.com/article/2457986/how-to-enable-developer-options-on-your-android-phone-or-tablet.html){:target="_blank"}.
 Connect your Android phone to your laptop using a normal USB to USB-micro cable.
 For some Android phones (and depending on your computer OS), you may need to download drivers in order for your phone to be recognized by your computer.

 In Android Studio, select "Run" (the button with a green play symbol).
-It will take a little time while the code compiles.
+It will take a little time while the code compiles (this shouldn't take more than a few minutes).
 You should then see a popup screen to choose a running device:

 ![AS_Run]({{site.baseurl}}/assets/images/metawear/metawear_ss_9.jpg)

 Be sure to select your actual phone, rather than using an emulator.
-Once you select your device, the app will be copied onto your phone, and then open automatically.
+Once you select your device, the app will be copied onto your phone, and then open automatically after a few seconds.
 You should see the "Hello World" app open on your phone.
 If you have any problems, be sure to review the [Google Tutorial](http://developer.android.com/intl/ja/training/basics/firstapp/creating-project.html){:target="_blank"}, which is very clear.

 **Step 3: MetaWear Setup**